SSeblin/Control-Motor-with-Joystick/README.md

 # Control-Motor-with-Joystick
-This test project shows how to wire an arduino board to make a motor run clockwise using a PS joystick I've added an ultra sonic sensor which shut down the motor when an obstacle is detected within a 20cm range.
-For now, the motor is only used to move forward.
+This module is to show how to build an Arduino circuit with a SN754410 in order to make a motor move forward or backward controlled by a Joystick.